ibm-cloud-docs/Cloudant/offerings/learning-center.md

 Note: the Explain button is used to provide an explanation on how the database interprets the supplied query.
 This becomes more important when we get to Indexing in the next part.

 Queries can also be triggered from curl too.
-The Query JSON, in this case, is stored in a file and POSTed to the _find endpoint using the -d@ command line syntax.
+The Query JSON, in this case, is stored in a file and POSTed to the _find endpoint using the -d@ command-line syntax.

 The Node.js code is very similar.
 The Query is a standard JavaScript object which is passed to the db.find function which it POSTs to the _find endpoint on your behalf.